(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Drawbacks of Using a HELOC as an Emergency Fund

-You might consider the equity you have in your home as your money, but accessing that money will likely cost you.
-You’ll likely pay for an appraisal of your home, along with origination and annual fees for the line of credit.
-Depending on where you live, there may be more required closing costs to pay too.
+You'll typically pay a bank, credit union, or another lender, for an appraisal of your home, along with origination and annual fees for the line of credit.
+Depending on where you live, there may be additional closing costs to pay too.

 Spending money from an emergency fund reduces what you've saved but spending money from a HELOC adds to your debt.

 Unless you can be sure you won’t take a vacation, buy all new furniture, or start remodeling projects with your HELOC – don’t use a HELOC as an emergency fund.

 3. Roof Over Your Head is the Collateral

 When using a HELOC as an emergency fund and you do have a crisis, you still have to be able to pay what you borrow.

 If the emergency involves you or another person who contributes to your household income, will you be able to pay all of your bills and make the monthly payment on the HELOC consistently?

 If you can access other funds during an expensive medical event or long-term situation where you can’t work, it might not be a problem.